jonalmeida/jonalmeida.github.com/_posts/2013-03-24-crunchbang-linux-initial-setup.markdown

 ![alt text][conky_screenshot]<br>
 My T420s needed a special fan controller with a configuration which is handled by [thinkfan][thinkfan].

-### Adaptive screen color correction
+### Adaptive screen colour correction
 I came across a nifty application called [f.lux][f.lux] that essentially corrects the colours of your screen to be 'warmer' as the day moves towards the end.
 The idea behind it is to not allow you get tired from staring at your screen all day.
 Which in turn, would cause irregular sleep patterns.
 While flux works perfectly on CrunchBang, I prefer to use it's alternative [Redshift][redshift] for linux OSes and f.lux for Windows/Mac.
 To be honest, the only reason I do this is because I think the f.lux icon looks out-of-place on most linux window managers - personal preference really.
 Not to mention that redshift already exists in the repositories, so a simple `sudo apt-get install redshift` solves all your problems.
 The help pages explain how to use it, but I set redshift to 5000 in ~/.config/openbox/autostart so that it's enabled on boot: `redshift -O 5000`

 ### Sublime Text 2 (Text Editor)
 I'm a big fan of Sublime Text, so this is a must on any computer I use.
-The linux builds are available as a tarball so it doesn't intergrate well out-of-the-box.
+The linux builds are available as a tar ball so it doesn't integrate well out-of-the-box.
 Below are the terminal commands to extract it to /opt/ and create a desktop link that can be found with any application launcher you use:
 {% highlight html %}
 tar xf Sublime\ Text\ 2.0.1\ x64.tar.bz2
 sudo mv Sublime\ Text\ 2 /opt/